microsoft/MCAPSTechConnect2024-lab214/skillable/exercise1.md

 The simplest way to test the agent is to use the [Bot Framework Emulator](https://github.com/microsoft/BotFramework-Emulator), an open-source tool from Microsoft that you can use to test agents created wth the Microsoft 365 Agents SDK without the need to deploy them to a real channel, which would require a bit of a setup (like the deployment of resources in Azure).

-If you're doing this lab at MCAPS Tech Connect, the Bot Framework Emulator is already installed on the environment.
+If you're doing this lab at MCAPS Tech Connect, the Bot Framework Emulator is already installed in the environment.

 1. Press the Start icon in the Windows taskbar
 2. Look for the Bot Framework Emulator icon and click on it to open it.